 Important Voyage Logistics:

 Trip Planning: This trip commences in Santiago, Chile and returns to Ushuaia, Argentina.
 It is recommended that you arrive in Santiago at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home and trip departure time.
 From Santiago, you'll fly south to Stanley in the Falkland Islands via a special charter flight (see Rate Notes).
-Upon disembarkation in Ushuaia, a transfer from the airport to a central downtown location is provided.
+It is advised that you book your outward flight from late afternoon/early evening onward—or consider spending a night in Ushuaia—to avoid missed connections.

 Luggage Limits: Different luggage limits apply to the special charter flight between Santiago and Stanley.
 Please observe a limit of 20-kg / 44-lb for checked baggage and 5-kg / 11-lb for carry-on baggage.
 There is no facility to purchase excess luggage on this flight.
 Please contact ExpeditionTrips for details.